 After all, we perceive monotonous and dehumanizing factory work as a distant memory, blown away by the massive deployment of industrial robots.
 On the other hand, this kind of repetitive workflow has been transferred to the service sector.
 There, in the depths of their offices, millions of employees are engaged in tedious and mundane tasks such as data entry, invoicing, inventory management, and so on.

-Fortunately, things are changing once again, thanks to the skyrocketing adoption of robotic process automation (RPA) across a wide range of different industries and use cases.
-According to Grand View Research's 2020 Robotic Process Automation market report, the global RPA market reached $1.4 billion in 2019 and is set to grow at a CAGR of 40.6% from 2020 to 2027.
+Fortunately, things are changing once again, thanks to the skyrocketing adoption of robotic process automation or RPA across a wide range of different industries, including RPA in real estate, banking, insurance, telecom, and more, and business functions, such as RPA in HR, accounting, etc. According to Grand View Research's 2020 Robotic Process Automation market report, the global RPA market reached $1.4 billion in 2019 and is set to grow at a CAGR of 40.6% from 2020 to 2027.

 The following optimistic forecasts are shared by Statista, which estimated the worldwide RPA market to hit $2.9 billion in 2020 and more than 10 billion by 2023: